Golden Spot Residency for Oregon Visual Artists

 United States

 MacDowell is an artist residency program located in a rural area of Peterborough, New Hampshire.
-A Fellowship consists of exclusive use of a studio, bedroom, and three prepared meals a day for up to six weeks.
+A Fellowship consists of exclusive use of a studio, bedroom, and three prepared meals a day for up to eight weeks.
 Artists-in-residence need to be comfortable with a degree of solitude and disconnection from the outside world.
 Studios are comfortably furnished.
 There are no residency fees.
 Applications from artists representing the widest range of perspectives and demographics are encouraged.

 Phone